 Maintaining the health of your mouth is important at every age, regardless of the number of teeth you have.
 Many seniors think that after losing a few of their natural teeth they can cut back on their oral hygiene but that is not true and your mouth needs to be clean at all times.
 Even if you lose all of your teeth you need to take very good care of your mouth because food particles and bacteria will continue to accumulate, which can lead to a number of problems.
-When food debris are left in the mouth, they will cause a build-up of plaque on your tongue and remaining teeth and even on your dentures.
-This will lead to cavities, sores and a lot of irritation that can be prevented.
-It will also cause your mouth to have a bad odour.
+When food debris is left in the mouth, it will cause a build-up of plaque on your tongue and remaining teeth, and even on your dentures.
+This will lead to cavities, sores, and a lot of irritation that can be prevented.
+It will also cause your mouth to have a bad odor.

 Another issue is that many seniors think that if they have dentures their mouth does not require as much care when in reality, dentures need just as much care as your natural teeth.
 Whether you have all of your natural teeth, just a few or none at all your mouth needs to be taken care of and you must continue with your daily oral care routine whether you have dentures or not.
 Failing to do so will only lead to painful problems and frustration.

 Good oral hygiene is a must every day and at every age.
 A good dentist is very important too, which is where Anabella Dental comes in to help.
 If you’re worried about the state of your teeth and the condition of your mouth, reach out to Anabella Dental today for a healthy mouth and a great smile!